Put that London porter down for a moment, and embrace the best libations from overseas that London has to offer.

 9. Mint tea on Edgware Road

-The sickly waft of shisha pipes and steaming hot mint tea transports you instantly to Marrakech or Beirut.
+The waft of shisha pipes and steaming hot mint tea transports you instantly to Marrakech or Beirut.
 Except this is Edware Road, a bustling thoroughfare in the middle of London.
 Pull up a chair outside one of the many cafes, order a mint tea crammed with fresh mint leaves — and listen in to the Middle-Eastern chit-chat over the roar of traffic.
 This is one time not to stint on the sugar, by the way.
 You'll require at least five cubes.

 Edgware Road, W2 1DH